zjunlp/DeepKE/example/ae/standard/README.md

 - Training

-  - Parameters for training are in the `conf` folder and users can modify them before training.
+  - Parameters for training are in the `conf` folder and users can modify them before training.This task supports multi card training.
+Modify trian.yaml's parameter 'use_multi_gpu' to true, 'gpu_ids' set to the selected gpus.
+The first card is the main card for calculation, which requires a little more memory.
   - If using LM, modify `lm_file` to use the local model.

   - Logs for training are in the `log` folder and the trained model is saved in the `checkpoints` folder.